Surya-Kant-6Sense/Demo_Extensions/README.md

-# 6Sight_Extensions
+# Demo_Extensions
-This repository contains all the 6Sight Extensions for Tableau being developed This repository contains multiple Tableau extensions built to enhance data analytics and user experience.
+This repository contains all the Extensions for Tableau being developed This repository contains multiple Tableau extensions built to enhance data analytics and user experience.

 Each extension is placed in its own subdirectory with the necessary files and detailed instructions for deployment and integration.